ArturoSbr/econometrics-ii-2025/assignments/ivs/data/dict.md

 ## Steps followed to clean the data from Angrist's archive
 You do not need to follow these steps because the file `raw.csv` is the very same output of the code below.
-Regardless, I took the following steps to taken to clean the original STATA dataset.
+Regardless, I took the following steps to clean the original STATA dataset.

 ```python
 # Imports